robmoffat/markdown-cv/src/rob-moffat-cv.md

 - Dave Brimley
 [/aside]

 When I started, **Basel II** was beginning to be rolled out worldwide for banks, and there was a hard deadline of compliance by the end of 2005.
-I joined as tech lead on * E* *, which was RBS’s investment bank implementation of Basel II - so a very critical project.
-When the project manager left, I assumed this role too and delivered E* over it’s 3 releases.
+I joined as tech lead on *E-Star*, which was RBS’s investment bank implementation of Basel II - so a very critical project.
+When the project manager left, I assumed this role too and delivered E-Star over it’s 3 releases.

-E* used **Java, Spring, Sybase, JMS and Hibernate**, and it was here I started building functional tests using Excel.
+E-Star used **Java, Spring, Sybase, JMS and Hibernate**, and it was here I started building functional tests using Excel.
 This technique  was then adopted across future projects in Risk.
 (In fact, this is broadly the approach used in my open-source [Concordion Excel Extension](https://github.com/concordion/concordion-excel-extension).)

 My second role was PM and Tech Lead on **Gateway**: a limit-checking service for prime brokerage clients, with high-frequency, low-latency requirements.
 As well as using **XStream, RMI, Java, Spring, Servlets**, we used **Coherence**, and it was the first project at RBS to make use of this.
 Back in 2006, the idea of eventually-consistent caching and distributed systems were fairly novel, but now they are broadly accepted and there are much better options than Coherence today.